 Quickbooks or Xero Accounting integrated with Salesforce

-I wrote about it exactly 3 years ago: QuickBooks Online integrates very nicely with Salesforce, and so does or Xero Accounting, through 2-way syncing products, provided by our friend, Stony Grunow, Founder of Breadwinner.
+I wrote about it exactly 3 years ago: QuickBooks Online integrates very nicely with Salesforce, and so does Xero Accounting, through 2-way syncing products, provided by our friend, Stony Grunow, Founder of Breadwinner.
 Both are very easy to configure as Breadwinner does pretty much all the work of making the connection for you.
 If you are an international company, you may want to think through certain set-up issues first such as multi-currency. (see more about data models later).

-Salesforce & Sage Financials
+Salesforce Integration with Sage Financials

 May 7 we had a Brighton Salesforce User Group Meetup dedicated to this very topic.
 The key speaker was our very own Phil Meldrum talking about Sage Financials.
 Sage Financials was brought to life July 2017, and was built on the Salesforce Platform.
 While buggy, its price-point was perfect for small-mid-sized business who wished to integrate their accounting with Salesforce.